 LaDonna Kay in Kentucky did "Feel So Country" and put it on youtube.

-Katrina Lynn in Pennsylvania recorded "Feel So Country" for youtube.
+Katrina Lynn in Pennsylvania performed "Feel So Country" live for youtube.

 Kim Parent in Nashville was the first to record "God Given Talent."

 I did a CD with Kymberly Bryson.
 We got airplay across Europe.
 Kymberly's voice suits my songs.

 Josh Oldaker in West Virginia put "Jesus Paid My Debt" on his CD.
 He pressed 4000 copies and paid me the 9.1 cents per copy required by federal law.

 Victoria Eman in The Netherlands put "All Roads Lead To You," "I Promise," "The Truth" & Love Me Just A Little" on her albums.